 Manufacturing & Prototyping

-The necessary heat insertion required for the joining is induced locally selective with a laser.
-As a result, fiber arrays with an extremely high packing density, which are limited only by the fiber geometry itself, can be produced.
+The heat input required for joining is induced locally and selectively by a laser.
+As a result, fiber arrays can be fabricated with extremely high packing densities, limited only by the fiber geometry itself.

-Laser welding is also applicable to glass capillaries, which is especially interesting in the context of microfluidics (sensor technology and analytics).
-By combining a glass capillary to a functionalized microfluidic glass chip a particularly low dead-volume and high pressure-resistant connection can be realized.
+Laser welding is also applicable to the bonding of glass capillaries, which is of particular interest in microfluidics applications such as biosensing, analytics and drug delivery.
+By combining a glass capillary with a microfluidic glass chip, a very low dead volume and high-pressure resistant connection can be realized.

-This cohesive glass/glass compounds, with high optical and mechanical quality, are manufactured on a semi-industrial machine setup of MDI Advanced Processing GmbH.
-The alignment of the parts to be joined is carried out as required by passive or active alignment with a precision in the micrometer range.
+These cohesive glass/glass joinings with high optical and mechanical stability are manufactured on an automated assembly prototype machine.
+The alignment of the parts to be joined is performed as required by passive or active alignment with micrometer precision.

 More Information